MSLNZ/msl-network/docs/terminal_input.rst

     .. note::

-       Most requests that are for the Network :class:`~msl.network.manager.Manager` to execute require that the request comes from an administrator of the Network :class:`~msl.network.manager.Manager`.
+       Most requests that are for the Network :class:`~msl.network.manager.Manager` to execute require that the request comes from a :class:`~msl.network.client.Client` that is connected to the Network :class:`~msl.network.manager.Manager` as an administrator.
        Your login credentials will be checked (requested from you) before the Network :class:`~msl.network.manager.Manager` executes the request.
+See the ``user`` command in :ref:`network-cli` for more details on how to become an administrator.

   * To request something from a :class:`~msl.network.service.Service` use the following format